WendellTech/AnswerBot/README.md

 8. **Adjust the rate limit**:
    - If you're using the model mentioned above, I recommend setting the rate limit to **4 or 5 seconds**.
 This will help prevent hitting the 15-20 requests per minute limit.
 9. **Click Save** to save your settings.
-10. **Test the AI** by sending a message and waiting for a response.
-You can ask a short or long-answer question, coding-related queries, or even math problems.
-You can also instruct the AI to shorten or lengthen its answers.
-11. **Pin the window** to keep it always on top by clicking the little **pin icon**.
+10. **Pin the window** to keep it always on top by clicking the little **pin icon**.
 To start a new chat, simply press the **New Chat** button.
-12. Click Save
-13. Send a message to the AI and wait for a response, it can be a short answer question, long answer question, coding question, a question that requires writing code, a multiple choice question, or a math question/math problem.
+11. Send a message to the AI and wait for a response, it can be a short answer question, long answer question, coding question, a question that requires writing code, a multiple choice question, or a math question/math problem.
 You can also tell the AI to shorten or lengthen the previous long/short answer.
-14. To keep the window always above everything else, click the little pin icon.
+12. To keep the window always above everything else, click the little pin icon.
 To start a new chat press the New Chat button.

 Enjoy! :D